-We will ensure the efficient and effective use of allocated resources and public expenditure by ensuring that CRC operate to the highest standard of corporate governance in line with relevant guidance and best practice.
+In 2016 we said we would ensure the efficient and effective use of allocated resources and public expenditure by ensuring that CRC operate to the highest standard of corporate governance in line with relevant guidance and best practice.

-- Adhere to all required NICS and TEO governance and financial management requirements and the Nolan Principles in all aspects of our work - Demonstrate leadership and objectivity - Undertake ongoing review of processes as a responsive, learning organisation - Deliver services and programmes within budget and within set timeframes - Provide value for money
+Adhere to all required NICS and TEO governance and financial management requirements and the Nolan Principles in all aspects of our work.

+Demonstrate leadership and objectivity.

+Undertake ongoing review of processes as a responsive, learning organisation.

+Deliver services and programmes within budget and within set timeframes.

+Provide value for money.